prabhavk/mst-backbone-repo/README.md

 Output files:

-output_prefix.newick: the output tree in newick format
+output_prefix.newick: the output tree in newick format.
+The output tree is rooted such that BIC is minimized.

-output_prefix.edges: the output tree in edge list format
+output_prefix.edges: the output tree in edge list format.

 output_prefix.params: the parameters of the selected model